The Quest to Volunteer In The Dominican

-Quest will be teaming up with Dove to volunteer her time and skills for one month in March.
-She will focus on helping with curriculum redesign, leading workshops, and various community outreach activities in Puerto Plata.
+Quest teamed up with Dove to volunteer her time and skills for one month in next March.
+She focused on helping with curriculum redesign, leading workshops, and various community outreach activities in Puerto Plata.
 Quest decided to start a crowdfunding campaign to raise money to cover the costs of travel, accommodation and other expenses.
 I spoke to Quest about how she used FundRazr in conjunction with social media to promote her cause and reach her funding goal.

 1. Why did you decide to turn to crowdfunding?

 “At first, the thought of crowdfunding seemed so daunting to me.
 How could I ask the people around me to make a donation when they generally don’t contribute to any causes?
 How could I ask the many friends and family that I know are struggling financially?
 I was never cut out for sales and I felt like I needed to have a sales sort of attitude to try to ‘convince’ people to donate.
 Though the thought of being used car sales kind of pushy was scary and distasteful.